Bhagam Bhag: Plot

-Bunty eventually recruits a woman named Nisha Chauhan a.k.a.
-"Munni" who suffers from suicidal tendencies, after she attempts to commit suicide in front of their car, with Guru falling out and breaking his leg in the process.
-Munni is accepted as the heroine of the play, and through the course of time, both Nisha and Bunty fall in love with each other.
+Bunty eventually recruits a woman named "Munni" who suffers from suicidal tendencies, after she attempts to commit suicide in front of their car, with Guru falling out and breaking his leg in the process.
 Guru and his men find the troupe and chase Bunty to get their revenge, but Bunty escapes, and Hakka accidentally breaks Guru's other leg instead.
+Munni is accepted as the heroine of the play, and through the course of time, Bunty falls in love with "Munni", but before he can propose to her, she suffers a car accident and loses her memory, claiming to be Nisha, and calling for her husband.
 Nisha's husband, Vikram Chauhan, soon arrives, thanks everyone, and takes his wife back home to Liverpool.
-A few days later, Bunty receives a phone call from a frantic Nisha, who tells him to come over immediately.
+A few days later, an initially heartbroken Bunty receives a phone call from a frantic Nisha, who tells him to come over immediately.
 He, along with Champak and Babla, arrive there to find her body in flames.

 Later, Bunty briefly sees Nisha on the streets, but no one believes him.
 The group ultimately decide to enact a play in which there is no need for a heroine.
 On the night of the play, a frightened Champak also sees Nisha in the restroom.
 Suddenly, Vikram bumps into the trio with a gun in his hand, and Bunty accidentally presses the trigger of the gun, killing him.
 They hide Vikram's body and Champak's bloodstained kurta in an AC duct to avoid any suspicion.
 They go on to perform the play, but Vikram's body slides down the vents and falls onto the stage.
 Mehra, who was present in the audience, investigates the case and finds Champak's kurta and Babla's chain on Vikram's body and has the trio arrested.
 While the trio is being taken, Gandhi's men throw a grenade in the police car in an attempt to kill them, compelling them to escape.